practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 > [!IMPORTANT]
 > However, making the choice of Curry2Go has a big drawback.
 The "usual" code examples and code snippets from the "usual" tutorials do not work here!

-For example, this tutorial is meant for the PAKCS implementation, though the first exercise works in curry2go: https://www.curry-lang.org/docs/tutorial/html/
+For example, this tutorial is meant for the PAKCS implementation of Curry, though the first exercise works also in curry2go: https://www.curry-lang.org/docs/tutorial/html/

 Also these examples are only working in PAKS: https://www.curry-lang.org/pakcs/examples/

 #### Installation tips for Curry2Go

-For the Curry2Go compiler to work, a Go compiler needs to be installed first: https://go.dev/
+For the curry2go compiler to work, a Go compiler needs to be installed first: https://go.dev/

 Then, I followed the official installation instructions with: _$ curl -sSL https://www.curry-lang.org/curry2go/download.sh | sh_

-..added _export PATH="$HOME/scripts/Curry/Curry2Go/Curry2Go/bin:$PATH"_ to my _.bashrc_ file, and finally activated that with: _$ source ~/.bashrc_
+..added _export PATH="$HOME/scripts/Curry/Curry2Go/Curry2Go/bin:$PATH"_ to my _.bashrc_ file, and finally activated it with: _$ source ~/.bashrc_

-The Curry2Go REPL (Read-Eval-Print Loop) can now be started like this:
+The Curry2Go REPL (Read-Eval-Print Loop) can now be started like this hopefully:

 ```
 $ curry2go